 - Local real estate agents: Bing/Google "Edmonds Commercial Real Estate Agents"

 STEP 3: Zoning and Permits

-Make sure that your business is allowed in the location you have chosen and see what permits may be required.
+Make sure that your business is allowed in the location you have chosen, what regulations may apply, and find out what permits may be required.

 STEP 4: Business License and Registration